wp-plugins/wp-blackcheck/readme.txt

 Blocking them via htaccess or other server settings would do the job, but that would require to keep all the files in sync.
 So I decided to write a centralized solution that enables innocent users to remove their IP from the blacklist via removal request.
+By now many additional features have been added, making this plugin a full grown anti-spam solution.

 Notice:
-New version format uses 3 digits:  Major.Minor.Patch Minor number change indicates that a new feature was introduced If only the patch number changes, it was a pure bugfix release.
+New version format uses 3 digits:  Major.Minor.Patch

+Minor number change indicates that a new feature was introduced If only the patch number changes, it was a pure bugfix release.